-Explanation of Overview of Electromagnetic Waves by Ron Kurtus - Succeed in Understanding Physics.
-Key words: optics, physics, light, x-rays, microwaves, radio, photons, electrons, AC, electricity, magnetism, School for Champions.
+Key words: Overview, electromagnetic waves, optics, physics, light, x-rays, microwaves, radio, photons, electrons, AC, electricity, magnetism, Ron Kurtus, School for Champions.
 Copyright © Restrictions

 Overview of Electromagnetic Waves

-Electromagnetic waves consist of a combination of oscillating electrical and magnetic fields, perpendicular to each other.
-This is difficult to visualize, however the waveform has similar characteristics of other types of waves.
+Electromagnetic waves or radiation consist of oscillating electrical and magnetic fields, acting perpendicular to each other.
+Although it is difficult to visualize this scenario, the waveform does have similar characteristics to other types of waves.

 Questions you may have include: